xcoderzach/VanillaAwaitDefer/README.md

 , ({userOneLoggedIn, userTwoLoggedIn, userOneCredentials, userTwoCredentials}) ->
   # We have all of the things we set!

+#a slightly shorter syntax, for the case where you only want to wait for one thing
+awaitOne (d) -> getUserCredentials d(), (loggedIn, credentials) ->
+  # use the variables here

 ```

 ## Run the tests